 - Integrate with project roles

-If you're a JIRA Project Lead or Administrator, you won't be able to create, delete, or edit groups or group membership from within JIRA, and automatic group membership will not apply.
-However, you'll still be able to assign groups to project roles.
+If you are a JIRA Project Lead or Administrator, you won't be able to create, delete, or edit groups or group membership from within JIRA, and automatic group membership will not apply.
+However, you'll still be able to assign User Groups to project roles.
 For details on alternative options for adding users, please see the note above.

 To have a JIRA group created, email firstname.lastname@example.org.
 Please provide: